signalfx/integrations/collectd-etcd/README.md

     [<img src='./img/chart-etcd-instances-most-watchers.png' width=200px>](./img/chart-etcd-instances-most-watchers.png)

-  - **Packets Exchange Trend**: A stack chart showing packets sent (in blue) and received (in green) across all instances on the host.
+  - **Packets Exchange Trend**: A stacked chart showing packets sent (in blue) and received (in green) across all instances on the host.
 Gives an idea of bandwidth usage

     [<img src='./img/chart-etcd-instances-packets.png' width=200px>](./img/chart-etcd-instances-packets.png)

-  - **Bandwidth Trend Rate**: A stack chart showing send bandwidth (in blue) and receive bandwidth (in green) rates across all instances on the host.
+  - **Bandwidth Trend Rate**: A stacked chart showing send bandwidth (in blue) and receive bandwidth (in green) rates across all instances on the host.
 Gives an idea of bandwidth usage and should shows similar trends as the above chart

     [<img src='./img/chart-etcd-instances-bandwidth.png' width=200px>](./img/chart-etcd-instances-bandwidth.png)